-- Understand the importance of not picking up a pan of burning grease and heading for the sink.
+- Do not apply water to a grease fire.
+Do not pick up a pan of burning grease and head for the sink.
 Many severe burn injuries result from picking up pans.
-Do not apply water to a grease fire.

 - Keep the kitchen area clean and well organized.
 Prevent grease build-up on the kitchen floors.

-- Employees should understand the chemistry of cooking oils.
+- Understand the chemistry of cooking oils.
 Vegetable oil burns hotter than animal fat, so a different type of fire extinguisher is required to prevent re-ignition.
 A K-rated fire extinguisher is required in commercial kitchens.

 - Make sure someone in your organization conducts regular maintenance of all fire protection devices.

-- Make sure all employees receive on-going fire safety training.
-Provide multilingual training and signage where needed.
+- All employees should receive on-going fire safety training.
+Employers should provide multilingual training and signage where needed.

-- Remember the importance of calling the fire department, even for small fires.
+- Call the fire department, even for small fires.